einzluis/ToroCal/README.md

 # ToroCal

 ToroCal is an Android app which aims to help retails traders and investors track their funds by providing them an application that helps them evaluate their assets or instruments.
-There will be more to update soon.
+More updates soon.

+Project started: 11/25/2020